Frequently Asked Questions

 If I have taken extra classes, will that help me on my application?

 Additional points are awarded for CNA training or certification, EMT- Basic training or certification, military medical primary specialty with hospital experience, and prior degree completion (associate or bachelor degree).

 If more people apply than you will accept, how do you choose who gets in?

 Acceptance into the Respiratory Care Program is based upon a points system (see the application packet).
 Every year the total points achieved by applicants varies.
 Usually successful applicants have earned more than 10 points.

 How many students does the program accept each year?

-The LCC Respiratory Care program takes 30 students per year – 25 Lane County students, and 5 students from outside of Lane County.
+The LCC Respiratory Care program takes 30 students per year.

 I live outside of Lane County.
 If I am accepted to the program will I have to come to the main LCC campus every week?

-No, every attempt is made to schedule on-campus activities so that the student must will come to the main campus no more than every other week.
+No, every attempt is made to schedule on-campus activities so that the student will come to the main campus no more than every other week.
 The lecture portion of the curriculum is presented online using the Moodle presentation system.
-Clinical education is provided using 15 clinical affiliates – including sites in Portland, Salem, Roseburg, Coos Bay, and Bend.
+Clinical education is provided using 15 clinical affiliates – including sites in Portland, Salem, Roseburg, Newport, Coos Bay, and Medford.